Search

 • Mount Hot Pools is closed until further notice.

-• Slip alert alarm system in place at Mount Hot Pools and Campground area.
+• Slip alert alarm system in place at Mount Hot Pools and Mount Maunganui Beachside Holiday Park area.

-• Pilot Bay boat ramp closed until further notice.
+• The Pilot Bay boat ramp is currently closed.

-• The Mall, Maunganui Road, Marine Parade and Adams Avenue are open to vehicles and pedestrians.
+• The Mall, Maunganui Road and Marine Parade are open to vehicles and pedestrians.
 Stay up to date with event road closures here.

 Learn more about what is happening